 The next operator in the precedence level is the union operator, the comma.

-If I put comma in this formula between these ranges and delete the space (the formula will be like this: E7:F8, F8:G9), then this whole formula will refer to these cells, cells that have values 5, 2, 65, 106, 81, 113, and 90; the combination of the two ranges.
-This Union operator has the Precedence level of 3.
+If I put a comma in this formula between these ranges and delete the space (the formula will be like this: E7:F8, F8:G9), then this whole formula will refer to these cells, cells that have values 5, 2, 65, 106, 81, 113, and 90; the combination of the two ranges.
+This Union operator has a Precedence level of 3.

 Negation operator (Precedence Level 4)